hacspec/hax/libs/fstar/README.md

 for the Hax library which adds new features and functionality to Rust to help programmers.
 For example, this library includes bounded indexes for arrays, unbounded integers etc.

-# Examples

-The `/lob` directory includes an example inspired by the Internet Computer.

-The `/kyber-compress` directory includes a minimal example taken from Kyber.

-The `/kyber` directory contains a relatively complete extraction of Kyber.